aws-samples/amazon-sagemaker-studio-vpc-networkfirewall/README.md

 # Amazon SageMaker Studio demo

-This solution demostrates the setup and deployment of Amazon SageMaker Studio into a private VPC and implementation of various security controls (data encryption, network traffic monitoring and restriction, usage of VPC endpoints, subnets and security groups).
+This solution demostrates the setup and deployment of Amazon SageMaker Studio into a private VPC and implementation of multi-layer security controls (data encryption, network traffic monitoring and restriction, usage of VPC endpoints, subnets and security groups, IAM resource policies).

-The use case is a real-life environment security setup, which generally requires the following security controls implemented:
+The use case is a real-life environment security setup, which generally requires the following security-related features to be in place:
 - End-to-end data encryption at rest and in transit
 - Network traffic and activity monitoring and logging
 - Internet traffic restriction and monitoring
 - Control and restriction of Amazon S3 bucket access
 - Application of standard AWS security controls (IAM users, roles and permission policies) to SageMaker workloads
-- Application of standard AWS network security controls (NACLs, Network Firewall, NAT Gateway, security groups) to SageMaker workloads
+- Application of standard AWS multi-layer network security controls (NACLs, Network Firewall, NAT Gateway, security groups) to isolate SageMaker workloads like notebook instances, training and processing jobs, and inference endpoints

 All these specific requirements are covered in the solution.